Idlewild, MI

 Web Stings

-Idlewild is a small community of 685 residents, situated in the Manistee National Forest approximately 50 miles north of Grand Rapids in central Michigan.
+Idlewild is a small community of less than 1,000 residents, situated in the Manistee National Forest approximately 50 miles north of Grand Rapids in central Michigan.
 The town has a history of once being a prosperous resort and recreation area from the 1910s through 1960s.
 It was one of the main vacation destinations in the Midwest for African Americans in the era of segregation.
 At its peak, over 25,000 people would fill the city in the summer.
 The boom period passed, due in part to the civil rights movement ending overt segregation and opening up other vacation opportunities for African Americans.
 The town has been described as having declined since the 1960s, and stabilized on a smaller scale during the 1990s.
-Its location has made – and continues to make – it a tourism and recreation destination, particularly during hunting season which reportedly attracts “thousands” of hunters.
+Its location has made – and continues to make it – a tourism and recreation destination, particularly during hunting season, which reportedly attracts “thousands” of hunters.

 The first known attempt to combat prostitution occurred in 1977, when seventeen women and one 16-year-old girl were arrested in stings.
 The supply-side intervention did little to address the problem.
-The following year, police conducted reverse stings and nine johns were arrested.
+The following year, police conducted reverse stings and nine sex buyers were arrested.
 No reports provided follow-up analyses about effectiveness, although police leaders believed that attacking demand was a promising alternative to the ineffective focus on supply.

 __________________